Whether using an Agency or leveraging online resources, this Nanny Guide provides tools to

 - Do you (the nanny agency) provide any training or continuing education to the nannies you place?

 - What services are included in the standard contract and what additional services are recommended?

 When you have completed the application form, family information form, and signed a contract, the nanny agency will introduce you to nannies that meet your job requirements for you to interview.
 In addition to referring candidates, nanny agencies can provide local information to help you offer a competitive salary.
-Ultimately, it is up to you to determine if you want to hire one of the candidates, and if so, the hiring process and work agreement is between you and the nanny.
-The nanny agency earns their fee for making the referral.
+Ultimately, it is up to you to determine if you want to hire one of the candidates, and if so, the hiring process and work agreement are between you and the nanny.
+The nanny agency earns its fee for making the referral.

 Local Recruiting Sites

 There are local resources that can also lead to finding a great nanny.
 Social media groups, especially those on Facebook, show ‘nanny listings’ as part of mom groups or local nanny groups.
-These forums are great places to find families who no longer need a nanny but want to recommend their employee.
+These forums are great places to find families who no longer need a nanny but want to recommend their employees.
 The forums often allow families to post ‘nanny wanted’.
 With the connections across social media, posts can be shared which help a family network through extended family, friends and even acquaintances.

-Non-traditional sites can be a gold mine to finding high quality nannies.
+Non-traditional sites can be a gold mine to finding high-quality nannies.
 Searching LinkedIn for nannies in your area will uncover professional and career nannies as many nannies who use LinkedIn have a bachelor’s degree.
 University job boards are a fantastic way to find part-time help for after school care or a summer nanny.
-Sites like Craigslist and traditional job boards like Indeed can find former day care workers and those looking for part-time positions.
+Sites like Craigslist and traditional job boards like Indeed can find former daycare workers and those looking for part-time positions.

 Be appropriately wary when meeting people online.
 The internet is a great tool to find nannies but not everything shared online is honestly represented.

 Before interviewing a Nanny, you should know the requirements and skills needed for the job and have a thorough job description available.
 Standard interview processes have multiple steps: